LiberTEM/LiberTEM/docs/source/install.rst

 ^^^^^^^^^^^

 * Create a folder where you collect all required files, for example :code:`wheels`.
-* If necessary, download and install a recent version of Python supported by LiberTEM from https://www.python.org/downloads/.
+* If necessary, download and install a recent version of Python supported by LiberTEM and compatible with your systems from https://www.python.org/downloads/.
 This installer works without internet access.
 * Start a new command shell and change into the folder for the required files.
 * Confirm that you are using the intended Python version: :code:`python --version`
 * Download and build all required packages for LiberTEM: :code:`python -m pip wheel libertem`